ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 One way to prevent exceeding the connection limit and ensure that connections from your applications are being handled efficiently is through connection pooling.

-[MySQL Connectors](https://dev.mysql.com/doc/refman/5.7/en/connectors-apis.html) enable you to connect and execute MySQL statements from another language or environment, including ODBC, Java (JDBC), C++, Python, PHP, Perl, Ruby, and native C and embedded MySQL instances.
+[MySQL Connectors](https://dev.mysql.com/doc/refman/5.7/en/connectors-apis.html){: .external} enable you to connect and execute MySQL statements from another language or environment, including ODBC, Java (JDBC), C++, Python, PHP, Perl, Ruby, and native C and embedded MySQL instances.

-For example, connection pooling with [MySQL Connector/J](https://dev.mysql.com/doc/refman/5.7/en/connector-j-info.html) can increase performance while reducing overall usage.
-[MySQL Connector/Python](https://dev.mysql.com/doc/connector-python/en/connector-python-connection-pooling.html) also allows for optimization using the `mysql.connector.pooling` module.
+For example, connection pooling with [MySQL Connector/J](https://dev.mysql.com/doc/refman/5.7/en/connector-j-info.html){: .external} can increase performance while reducing overall usage.
+[MySQL Connector/Python](https://dev.mysql.com/doc/connector-python/en/connector-python-connection-pooling.html){: .external} also allows for optimization using the `mysql.connector.pooling` module.